jacobbarssbailey/eurorack-maxor/README.md

 Note that this module does nothing for negative voltages; they are treated as if they were 0V.
 For this reason alone, I don't recommend using this module for audio signals.

-I used TL074 opamps here, with fine results.
-You could probably get a wider range of acceptable voltages with a rail-to-rail opamp, but if you're seeing a lot of 11.5V signals floating around your synthesizer, you may have other issues to work around, no?

 ## Construction

-This module was originally constructed to be milled from a single singled PCB.
-As such, I've favored hand-solderable surface mount components, to limit the amount of through-hole drilling.
+This module was originally constructed to be milled from a single singled PCB, on an Othermill.
+As such, I've favored hand-solderable surface mount components, to limit the amount of through-hole drilling, and kept all trace gaps to no less than 1/64".
+The board design could probably be better optimized, before being sent to a commercial board manufacturer, but for home milling, it works quite well.

 Jacks are Erthenvar horizontal jacks.
+At time of writing, they come in packs of 50, and have nice heavy solder tabs.

+Pads for protection diodes are included, but to use these, you'll need to cut /remove the traces across them.
+I included them and then didn't bother with them, in favor of a keyed power connector.

+There are no extra power smoothing capacitors on this module, just some 100nF decoupling capacitors around the op amps.
+If your power distribution board doesn't already contain a few 100µF capacitors nearby, you might find this module oscillating.

 Total module depth is about 1.7" (~44mm).